 “People gambled with me as I thought they would.
 They gave me ten dollars as a lark.
 When they received fifteen at the end of 45 days, all sense of caution left them.
 They plunged in for all they were worth.
 They brought their friends along.
 The legion of my investors grew by leaps and bounds.
 Each satisfied customer became a self-appointed salesman.
 It was their combined salesmanship, and not my own, that put the thing over.
 I admit that I started a small snow ball down hill.
 But it developed into an avalanche by itself.”

 At this stage, the scheme was still legal and really was a license to print money.
-Word spread quickly around Boston and soon Ponzi was besieged with offers of money.
+Soon Ponzi was besieged with offers of money.
 Up until January 1st 1920, Ponzi had 18 investors who invested a total of $1,770.
 One month later, in the first week of February, Ponzi paid these early investors $2,478 – around 40% profit.

 Five months later, at the end of July 1920, Ponzi had 30,219 investors who had pumped some $15 million into the company, against a promise of a 40 to 50% return within 90 days.